EMPIRE OF CHAOS

 depleted uranium, chemical and biological weapons.

 has resulted in the suffering and death of millions, so that American

-corporations and banks can expand their markets and reap enormous
+corporations and banks can extend their reach around the globe

-profits, while the United States military achieves strategic global
+and reap enormous profits, while the United States military achieves

 As the United States